Public Works Department (Western Australia): Mechanical & electrical (M&E) services

 The department built electrical switchboards for installation on sites around the state.
-Many of the old P.W.D. switchboards can still be seen at ports and water and sewerage installations.
+Many of the old PWD switchboards can still be seen at ports and water and sewerage installations.
 These were generally constructed in the Jewell St workshops.
 The department was also the forefather of the State Engineering and Implement Works which later became the State Engineering Works with a workshop in North Fremantle.

 Public buildings

-The P.W.D. was responsible for the construction of various government buildings such as police stations, schools, hospitals, lighthouses, military buildings, agricultural research stations, courthouses and prisons.
+The PWD was responsible for the construction of various government buildings such as police stations, schools, hospitals, lighthouses, military buildings, agricultural research stations, courthouses and prisons.
 This was often undertaken on a contractual basis with design and maintenance also undertaken by the department.
 Some notable buildings were: